Messi magic charms once lukewarm Argentines

 LACKING 'ARGENTINISM'

-While Argentines marvel over the striker's seemingly impossible goals and deft dribbling, he cannot whip up quite the same fervor as the man he is constantly compared with.
+While Argentines marvel over the striker's seemingly impossible goals and deft dribbling, he cannot whip up quite the same fervour as the man he is constantly compared with.

 To start with, he would have to win a World Cup as Maradona did, almost single-handedly in an average team, in 1986.